Emergency Dental Extraction

 - Once the bleeding subsides, drink lots of lukewarm or cold water.

-- For the first few days after the dental extraction, consume only soft foods or liquid diet.
+- For the first few days after the emergency dental extraction, consume only soft foods or a liquid diet.

 - Don’t spit or smoke while there’s still some bleeding.